 When you play a ZORK game, you talk to ZORK in plain English, typing in all your requests on your keyboard when you see the prompt (>).
-(ZORK allows you to abbreviate some words, though, because you use them often.)
 When you have finished typing a line, press the RETURN key and ZORK will digest your request.

-ZORK usually acts as though your sentence begins with "I want to ...". although you should not type those words explicitly.
+ZORK usually acts as though your sentence begins with "I want to . . . ", although you should not type those words explicitly.
 ZORK then displays a response that tells you whether what you want to do is possible in the current situation, and if it is, whether anything interesting happens as a result.

 All words you type are distinguished by their first six letters and all subsequent letters are ignored.
-For example, typing OPEN THE ENCYCLOPEDIA is equivalent to typing OPEN THE ENCYCL, or better still, OPEN THE BOOK

 ZORK "understands" many different types of sentences.
-A sentence must contain a verb and usually an object.
-Some examples:

-TAKE THE GOLD.
+Some examples: TAKE THE GOLD.
 DROP GOLD.
 PICK UP GOLD.
 PUT DOWN THE GOLD.
 GO NORTH.
 NORTH.
 WALK NORTH.
 N. WALK AROUND THE HOUSE.
 PUSH BUTTON.
-PUSH THE RED BUTTON, OPEN WOODEN DOOR.
-LOOK AT THE WALL, LOOK UNDER ROCK.
+PUSH THE RED BUTTON.
+OPEN WOODEN DOOR.
+LOOK AT THE WALL.
+LOOK UNDER ROCK.
 LOOK BEHIND CURTAIN.
 LOOK IN BAG.
 READ A BOOK.
 READ ALL OF THE BOOKS.

-DROP ALL, TAKE ALL, DROP ALL BUT THE KNIFE.
+DROP ALL.
+TAKE ALL.
+DROP ALL BUT THE KNIFE.